blackfeather-wang/ISDA-for-Deep-Networks/README.md

 --dataset : cifar10 or cifar100

---model : deep networks to be trained, chhoose from {resnet, wideresnet, resnext, se_resnet, se_wideresnet, densenet_bc, shake_shake, shake_pyramidnet}
+--model : deep networks to be trained, choose from {resnet, wideresnet, resnext, se_resnet, se_wideresnet, densenet_bc, shake_shake, shake_pyramidnet}

 --layers : total number of layers

+--combine-ratio : hyper-parameter \lambda for ISDA (we recommend 0.5 for naive implementation.)

 --droprate : specify the dropout rate